 Conducting the Inspection

-There are three major components of the actual physical workplace inspection that must be undertaken during every inspection of the workplace.
+There are three major components that must be performed during every workplace inspection.
 They are:

 - Making observations